What is Traditonal Long-Term Care Insurance (LTCI)?

 When customizing your Traditional Long-Term Care Insurance policy, there are six (6) key features that affect the price you will pay:

-1. The benefit amount, the maximum the insurance company will pay out on any day, week or month.
+1. The benefit amount, or the maximum dollar amount the insurance company will pay out on any day, week, or month.

-3. The benefit period, the duration of the benefits.
+3. The benefit period, or the duration of the benefits.

-4. The waiting period, how many days do you wait until the policy benefits begin.
+4. The waiting period, or how many days you wait until the policy benefits begin.

 5. Your age.